TeviBR99/TeviBR99/README.md

   - C++

 ## :inbox_tray: Contact me
-If you want to reach me out or you can hit my DM on Linkedin or send me an email in the followin address: tevialebr99@gmail.com
+If you want to reach me out you can send me an email in tevialebr99@gmail.com or you can hit my DM on Linkedin.

 <!--